Operational policy of collections preservation

 3.1 THLHLA is based within secure premises in a detached building.
 The site is solely used for housing the service, collections and associated events.
 The building has an intruder alarm which is activated whenever the premises are empty.
 Collections are mainly held onsite.
 Exceptions are

-• films stored in special conditions in London’s Screen Archive storage at London Metropolitan Archives.
+- films stored in special conditions in London’s Screen Archive storage at The London Archives.

 3.2 Access for visitors is via an intercom system managed by Facilities Management (FM) staff.
 They are always on duty in the entrance hall.
 These FM officers control access to the building including: